 Which UCEAP Spanish Language Requirements Apply to Me?

 - Students studying Spanish as a second language are required to complete a minimum of the 5th quarter or 3rd semester of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.

 - Native/Heritage Spanish speakers with or without formal study of Spanish are not required to meet the language prerequisites listed below.
 In this program, you will enroll in Spanish courses specifically designed for Native/Heritage Speakers.

 - Students studying Spanish as a second language are required to complete the intermediate series of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.

 - Native/Heritage Spanish speakers with some formal study of Spanish are required to provide proof of completed Spanish course(s) or study, or proof of equivalent via AP exam, IB exam, SAT II exam, or UC language evaluation.

 - Native/Heritage Spanish speakers with no formal study of Spanish are required to complete a minimum of one university level Spanish course for Native/Heritage speakers.

 Junior, Senior, Graduate

 - The University-level language requirement is: minimum 5 quarters / 3 semesters with a minimum language GPA of 2.85.

 * Students applying to fall and year with less than 2 years of University-level Spanish language must enroll in the summer Pre-ILP.
-Spring semester students are required to take an additional term of Spanish (total 7 quarters / 5 semesters) before departure.
+Spring students must have 2 years of University-level Spanish or equivalent before departure.